Resolving the Bethe-Salpeter kernel

+The dressed-gluon-quark vertex has twelve independent structures.
 In principle, all could be important; but in practice, only five play a material role in the expression of EHM \cite{Binosi:2016wcx}.
 Amongst those, the dressed-quark anomalous chromomagnetic moment (ACM) is most important \cite{Skullerud:2003qu, Kizilersu:2006et, Chang:2010hb, Chang:2011ei}: without DCSB, this term vanishes in the chiral limit.
 Hence, to illustrate our approach, we use